soffes/soff.es-archive/README.markdown

-# samsoff.es - Rails Branch
+# samsoff.es

-This is my new blog that I'm playing with in Rails.
-I'm still a Rails newb.

-You can see a preview of what I'm working on at <http://rails.samsoff.es>.
+This is my blog.
+You can read it at <http://samsoff.es>.
+Enjoy.